jozefcipa/laundry-alert/README.md

 - Register the API to start after booting - `make api/register-launcher`
   - Run the command provided in the output
 - Install Nginx
-- Generate SSL certificates - `make ssl/generate`
+- Generate SSL certificates - `make ssl/certificate-manager`
+- Run `cat .crontab | crontab -` to make sure `ssl/certificate-manager` is ran automatically after reboot
 - Configure Nginx - `make nginx/setup`
-- Open 192.168.0.100 in your browser.
+- Open `192.168.0.100` in your browser.
 If everything went well you should see a response from the API.

 #### GPIO
 GPIO stands for General Purpose Input Output bus and it's used to communicate with other devices.<br>